ARMmbed/mbed-os-example-pelion/README.md

   For instructions on installing and using Mbed CLI, please see our [documentation](https://os.mbed.com/docs/mbed-os/latest/tools/developing-mbed-cli.html).

-- Install the `CLOUD_SDK_API_KEY`

-   `mbed config -G CLOUD_SDK_API_KEY ak_1MDE1...<snip>`

-   You should generate your own API key.
+- Generate your own access key.
 Pelion Device Management is available for any Mbed developer.
 Create a [free trial](https://os.mbed.com/pelion-free-tier).

-   For instructions on how to generate your API key, please see our [documentation](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key).
+   For instructions on how to generate your access key, please see our [documentation](https://developer.pelion.com/docs/device-management/current/user-account/application-access-keys.html).

 ## Deploying